 Man shot by three officers in the French Quarter

-NEW ORLEANS — Police say a man was shot by three police officers in the French Quarter Saturday morning.
+NEW ORLEANS — Police say a man was allegedly shot by multiple officers in the French Quarter Saturday morning.

-The shooting took place on Jan.
-25 near the intersection of Dauphine Street and St. Louis Street shortly before 7:40 a.m.
+WWL reports the shooting took place Saturday morning near the intersection of Dauphine Street and St. Louis Street shortly before 7:40 a.m.

-According to NOPD Police Chief Shawn Ferguson, four officers responded to reports of a man allegedly "pointing a weapon at various people throughout the French Quarter."
+According to NOPD, four officers responded to reports of a man allegedly "pointing a weapon at various people throughout the French Quarter."

-The man was transported to a local hospital; he is in critical condition.
+The man was transported to a local hospital in critical condition.

 NOPD posted on Twitter about the incident.
 A signal 108 for NOPD means "officer needs assistance, life in danger."
 A press conference on the shooting will be held on the intersection of Toulouse and Bourbon streets near the Four Points by Sheraton.